python-useful-helpers/exec-helpers/README.rst

 In the most cases, we are need just simple SSH client with comfortable API for calls, calls via SSH proxy and checking return code/stderr.
-This library offers this functionality with connection memorizing, deadlock free polling and friendly result objects (with inline decoding of YAML, JSON, binary or just strings).
+This library offers this functionality with connection memorizing, deadlock free polling and friendly result objects (with inline decoding of XML Element tree, YAML, JSON, binary or just strings).
 In addition this library offers the same API for subprocess calls, but with specific limitation: no parallel calls (for protection from race conditions).